Gotta-Go/Gotta-Go.github.io/README.md

 ##### Product Name: Gotta Go

 Description:
-Gotta Go is an app service that allows users to find the nearest and highest quality restrooms around.
+Gotta Go is a mobile application that uses mapping services and public reviews to allow users locate the nearest and highest quality public restrooms around.